Cladonia rei: Synonymy

 In an 1850 publication, Schaerer proposed that the taxon was better classified as a variety of Cladonia cornuta.
 In 1894, Finnish lichenologist and Cladonia specialist Edvard August Vainio proposed it as a form of Cladonia fimbriata.
-The two proposed names are now considered homotypic or nomenclatoral synonyms of Cladonia rei.
+The two proposed names are now considered homotypic or nomenclatural synonyms of Cladonia rei.

 In 1976, Haavard Østhagen proposed that Cladonia nemoxyna, a taxon originally described by Erik Acharius in 1803, should be considered a synonym of Cladonia rei.
 This nomenclatural possibility had been suggested already a decade earlier by Juha Suominen and Teuvo Ahti when they typified the name in a 1966 publication.
 This name, and several other with the varietal or form epithet nemoxyna are heterotypic (taxonomic) synonyms of Cladonia rei.

 Cladonia rei is morphologically similar to Cladonia subulata, and the two are difficult to distinguish.
 In 1993, Paus and colleagues studied all of the morphological characteristics that were used to distinguish between the two species, and concluded that there were none that could sufficiently distinguish between the two, but they could still be considered distinct species due to their different habitat preferences.
 Leo Spier and André Aptroot conducted a chemical and morphological study on about 350 mostly West European specimens of Cladonia subulata and C. rei.
 They found about a third of the specimens that had been identified based on inferences about their habitat had been misidentified.
 They also reported that the long-wave UV test—the standard method for distinguishing between the two species in the field—was unreliable for detecting homosekikaic acid.
 As a result, many of the previous records of these taxa should also be considered unreliable.
 They concluded that there was "no indication of any correlation between chemistry and geography, morphology or substratum", and that C. rei should be considered a chemotype of Cladonia subulata, rather than a distinct species.
 They proposed that C. rei be placed in synonymy with Cladonia subulata, because the latter, as the older of the two names, has priority.

 Some studies published soon challenged Spier and Aptroot's proposal.
 Authors of a study of this taxon in Poland argued that the species should remain distinct, largely because "Their conclusions were based on material mostly from the Netherlands, with rather scanty representatives from other countries".
 After analysing almost 800 collections, they determined that 90% of the 228 specimens of C. rei had been misidentified, a figure they attributed to the original collectors not having corroborated their determinations with thin layer chromatography to accurately assess the chemistry.
 In 2010, a molecular phylogenetics study, showed the subclade of C. subulata to be distinct from C. rei.
 The authors propose that the determining chemical feature for C. rei is the presence of homosekikaic acid.
 Additional molecular support for separate species in another study also used scanning electron microscopy of the stereome surfaces that revealed distinct differences between the two species.